-As a White Plains financial advisor, I’ve been helping folks get the most out of their stock options for over 25 years, and I’m confident I can help you too.
+I’ve been helping folks get the most out of their stock options for over 25 years, and I’m confident I can help you too.
 I’ll work with you every step of the way to understand where you are now, what decisions you’re facing, and how your choices will affect where you’re headed.

 Why Fox Financial

 We work to help you understand your money mindset so you have a clearer sense of what drives your decision-making when it comes to your finances.